Self-monitoring in psychology is a reflective process of self-observation that can help you better understand yourself.

 - Did a negative emotion happen earlier in the day that went undetected for hours?
 But built up inside of you and then eventually exploded?

 - Were there any triggers?

 - Do you know what was your reward from bingeing?

 Because remember, you must learn from your self-monitoring!

 If you can learn from your self-monitoring, then you will harness the power of Growth Mindset!

 Soon you will be entirely free from compulsions.
-For more info on this topic see my article here.

 But, we can’t forget about another important ingredient – self-compassion.

 Self-compassion is important in self-monitoring and learning from eating behaviors because it keeps us connected to our humanity.